It was an all-star autumn in Forecaster Country- Southern edition

 Cross country

-Class B individual state champion Sofie Matson of Cape Elizabeth headlined the WMC girls’ cross country all-star first-team.
+Class B individual state champion Lila Gaudrault of Cape Elizabeth headlined the WMC girls’ cross country all-star first-team.

 Cape Elizabeth’s Lydia Branson and Marcella Hesser made the second-team.